 Savers General Manager Guy Toyama said bottled sea water has been around in Japan since the mid-1990s, but the Japanese product cannot match the depth, quality and purity of the water from the middle of the Pacific.

 Savers plans to begin construction this month and will sell primarily in South Korea before expanding to China and the United States.
-Its 2-liter bottles will retail for about $4 and half-liter bottles for about $2.
+Its 2-liter Hawaiian bottled water will retail for about $4 and half-liter bottles for about $2.

 The company will desalinate its water using reverse osmosis and electrolysis and produce as many as 12 million bottles a year.